Douglas P.

 Douglas Pearce (born 27 April 1956), known professionally as Douglas P., is a British musician, best known for his neofolk project Death in June.
-He was born in Sheerwater in Woking, Surrey and lives in Australia, which has been his home since the mid-1990s.
+He was born in Sheerwater in Woking, Surrey and lives in Adelaide, Australia, which has been his home since the mid-1990s.

 Early life

-Pearce was born on 27 April 1956 and grew up in Sheerwater, a suburb of Woking in Surrey which he said was a "white, working-class ghetto"; his father worked as a courier for the military and had served in World War II.
-Both of his parents were English, though his mother claimed Scots-Irish ancestry.
+Pearce was born on 27 April 1956 and grew up in Sheerwater, a suburb of Woking in Surrey which he said was a "white, working-class ghetto"; his father worked as a courier for the military and had served in World War II in the Royal Air Force where he was wounded in action.
+Both of Pearce's parents were English, though his mother claimed Scots-Irish ancestry.
+Pearce described his family life as a "very unhappy, dysfunctional family".

-His father died of a heart attack at age 56, when Pearce was 14.
-He grew up in what he describes as "a very militaristic environment, surrounded by war"; he says that he "had a natural attraction to war".
+Pearce developed an interest in music at a young age, according to the 2005 documentary Death in June: Behind the Mask, Pearce grew up listening to music on Six-Five Special, a British television programme.
+Pearce's father died of a heart attack at age 56 when Pearce was 14.
+Pearce grew up in what he describes as "a very militaristic environment, surrounded by war"; he says that he "had a natural attraction to war".
 At the age of 18 Pearce left home, went hitchhiking around Europe and "came home a changed man".
+For a time Pearce worked as a mail carrier in order to fund his music career and photography hobby.

 As a child, Pearce was exorcised by his parents for alleged demonic possession, and after his father died, his mother and he would "muck around with a Ouija board".
 Pearce believes in the paranormal and occult, and claims to have had contact with various entities saying "I believe in gods, demons, angels whether they're from the inner psyche, another dimension or whatever.
 I've heard them and I've seen them.
 I've even felt them touch me".
+Pearce stated in a 2000 interview that he was first introduced to reading Aleister Crowley, specifically Crowley's 1904 book The Book of the Law by David Tibet in 1983.

 Career

+Origins

+In 1975 partially inspired by existentialism and The 400 Blows, a 1959 French New Wave film, Pearce began to dress in all black, cut his hair short, and began to follow and listen to punk rock including British bands such as Sex Pistols, The Clash, Siouxsie and the Banshees, and the Buzzcocks.
+It was around this time that Pearce was introduced to Tony Wakeford, also from Woking, and began to play opening acts for various pub rock scenes.

 Crisis

 In 1977 Pearce began his musical career in a British punk band called Crisis.
+Crisis played its final show on 10 May 1980 in Guildford, following this the band split up.
 After Crisis disbanded in 1980, Pearce formed Death in June with Crisis bandmate Tony Wakeford (currently of the English folk noir band, Sol Invictus) and Patrick O'Kill né Leagas (now a member of the English band Mother Destruction).